dnwiebe/Mockability-Clients-Java/README.md

 However, these clients encapsulate the REST interface and allow you to make method calls instead of HTTP requests, and to represent HTTP requests and responses as Java objects instead of JSON strings.

-There are two clients now available, and another one to become available very soon.
+There are three clients now available, and it's fairly easy to write your own.

 ## Common Functionality
 All the Java clients have the functionality given below, although they use different data structures to represent